-Having a social skills resume is critical if you want to become a communication ninja, or fine tune your existing ninja like abilities.
+Having a social skills resume is critical if you want to become a social skills black belt, or fine tune your existing skills.

-In week 2 of the Social Skills Masterclass we look at the social skills resume, as well as how having prepared answers to common questions in advanced sets you up for success.
+In week 2 of the Social Skills Masterclass we look at the social skills resume and why you need one.
+We then end with the theme: how having prepared answers to common questions sets you up for success.

 Social Skills Resume